jimburton/scrabble/chapters/Chapter6.md

 WORD ROW COL DIR
 ```

-where WORD is a word made from the player's rack, ROW and COL are numbers representing
+where WORD is a word made from the player's rack and tiles on the
-a row and a column respectively, and DIR is either H (horizontal) or V (vertical).
+board, ROW and COL are numbers representing a row and a column
+respectively, and DIR is either H (horizontal) or V (vertical).
 Let's
 repeat this part of the `takeTurnManual`.

 ```haskell